 Each year, the Social Security Administration sends employees and former employees age 25 and older a personal Social Security Statement.
 This is a detailed, personal estimate of monthly Social Security benefit amounts you and your family may qualify for now and in the future.

-If you have not received your automatic Social Security Statement in the last 12 months, you can access it online at http://www.socialsecurity.gov/myaccount/,or by calling Social Security at 1-800-772-1213.
+If you have not received your Social Security Statement in the last 12 months, you can access your statement online, or call Social Security at 1-800-772-1213.

 Average 2013 Social Security benefits:

 - Retired Couple: $2,048

 - Disabled Worker with a spouse and child: $1,919